This Hokkien Noodles recipe (Ginger Scallion Hokkien Noodles, that is) is a 10-ingredient wonder.

 Ginger Scallion Hokkien Noodles

-- 8 oz. boneless skinless chicken thighs (cut into thin strips)
+- 8 ounces boneless skinless chicken thighs (cut into thin strips; can substitute boneless skinless chicken breast)

 - 1 teaspoon cornstarch